Disclaiming

 1. Reduce the size of your estate

-However, if you live in a state that has an estate or inheritance tax, yes, they are different, disclaiming may be a good strategy — an estate tax taxes the decedent’s estate, an inheritance tax taxes the recipient.
+The federal estate tax exclusion is $13.61 million per individual or $27.22 million per couple (2024).
+Not many individuals or couples have estates valued that high.
+However, if you live in a state with an estate or inheritance tax, they are different; disclaiming may be a good strategy.
+Please note an estate tax taxes the decedent’s estate, and an inheritance tax taxes the recipient.
 Only one state, Maryland, has both!
 Check the Tax Foundation to find out what your state has.

 If you’re subject to either the federal estate tax or state inheritance or estate taxes, then yes, it may make sense to disclaim an inheritance and let it pass to the next beneficiary in line if they’re taxed at lower rates.